alive Server Design

 Heartbeat Processing

-UDP packets will arrive at the server port from IOCs at this point.
-UDP packets are by their nature unreliable, with some getting dropped or delayed (so packets may arrive out of order), so the packet handling has to allow for this.
+UDP packets are by their nature unreliable, with some getting dropped or delayed (so packets may arrive out of order).
+The packet handling has to allow for this.

-The IP address of the sending IOC is not included in the heartbeat.
+The IP address of the sending IOC is not included in the heartbeat message itself.
 This is because there might be several active network interfaces, which make it not clear which one will be used for sending.
-When receiving the UDP packet, the IP address of the sender is given, which needs to be used for the IOC IP address.
+When receiving the UDP packet, the IP address of the sender is given by the network layer, which needs to be used for the IOC IP address.
 The IP address alone can’t identify an IOC, as multiple IOCs can exist on one machine, which is why the IOC environment variable is used for identification.

-The following shows how the UDP message’s fields can be used (they are shown in order), as well as the record field if one corresponds to that value.
 A data structure for each IOC should be made, and all the data structures should be made into a searchable construct (binary tree/list/etc.) where the key is the IOC name.
-Below, the values that should be recorded into a data structure are noted.

-Version of Protocol (16-bit) This value signifies the version of the message protocol, and determines the fields that follow.
-A server can support multiple versions, or ignore all versions but one (forcing the IOC to match the version).
+- Version of Protocol – Determines the format of subsequent fields.
+A server can support multiple versions or ignore all but the current one.
 The current value is 5.

-Current Time (32-bit) This value should be recorded and is the current EPICS time as measured by the IOC.
+- Current Time – Should be recorded.
+The current EPICS time as measured by the IOC.

-Heartbeat Value (32-bit) - VAL This value should be recorded.
-It increases by one each time the remote alive record processes.
+- Heartbeat Value (VAL) – Should be recorded.
+Increases by one each heartbeat.
 If a packet with a lower heartbeat value arrives, it should be ignored as it came out of order.

-• Bit 0 (Read): Set when ITRIG is set, or when a record field is updated.
-This means that the record wants the server to do a TCP callback to read its extra information.
+- Bit 0 (Read): Set when ITRIG is set or when a record field is updated.
+The record wants the server to do a TCP callback to read its extra information.
 After a successful read, this will be cleared.
-If the server does not want to implement TCP callbacks, then this bit can be ignored.
+If the server does not implement TCP callbacks, this bit can be ignored.

-• Bit 1 (Blocked): Set when ISUP is set.
-This means that the server can’t make a callback to the alive record.
-This bit overrides bit 0 (which operates independently).
-If an attempt to make a TCP callback is made by the server, it will be rejected.
+- Bit 1 (Blocked): Set when ISUP is set.
+The server can’t make a callback to the alive record.
+This bit overrides bit 0.
 An IOC behind a firewall that does not allow TCP return traffic should have this permanently enabled to keep the server from endlessly trying to make a callback.

-User Message (32-bit) - MSG This value has no set action.
-This value should either be recorded and/or acted on if used as a server flag.
-Multiple values or flags could be combined in this value, and might need to be split out.
+- User Message (MSG) – No set action.
+Should be recorded and/or acted on if used as a server flag.
+Multiple values or flags could be combined and might need to be split out.

-IOC Name (variable length 8-bit) This value should be recorded as the searchable key for the IOC data structure.
-It’s the value of the IOC environment variable at the server.
+- IOC Name – Should be recorded as the searchable key for the IOC data structure.

 Failure Detection and Up/Down Times